-When it comes to gravies, everyone has their own opinions.
-This Red Wine Gravy will give your favorites a run for their money.
+When it comes to gravy, everyone has their own opinions and the variations that they are partial to.
+This Red Wine Gravy will give your favorite a run for its money.

 This gravy is fantastic because it gives you the rich creamy texture you want from a gravy, but the red wine actually gives it just a little bite; a bit of a kick to help break up the richness undoubtedly on the plate.